 Located in the heart of Seattle's cultural core, our AAA Four Diamond award-winning hotel boasts 891 smoke-free rooms featuring panoramic views of the Puget Sound, Space Needle, Cascade Mountains, and Seattle's cityscape.
-Near the bustling financial and shopping district, and walking distance from the Washington State Convention Center, historic Pike Place Market, and Qwest and Safeco Fields, The Westin Seattle offers the perfect Northwest escape.
+Near the bustling financial and shopping district, and walking distance from the Washington State Convention Center, historic Pike Place Market, and CenturyLink and Safeco Fields, The Westin Seattle offers the perfect Northwest escape.

 If you're looking for Seattle attractions, here are a few tips from our Concierge.
 You can also view Visit Seattle’s short video for even more ideas and inspiration.

 Seattle doesn't require a huge amount of pre-planning.
 Most of our ‘can't miss' Seattle attractions are clustered around downtown within easy walking distance of each other.
 Complimentary city maps are available at The Westin Seattle Concierge desk.
-To locate your direction and the lay of the land point to the icon of the Space Needle at the Original Space Needle located north of downtown.
+To navigate the surrounding area, and get an overall lay of the land, we suggest that you locate the Original Space Needle, just north of downtown.

 Day One - Arrival in Seattle

 Our city is hilly - bring on your good walking shoes!
 Many Seattle streets are one-way so leave the car in the garage.
 Walking and public transportation can take you to almost all Seattle attractions.
 Upon arrival in your first few hours, you may want to walk the quarter mile to the waterfront and there - you can take advantage of great dining at restaurants on Piers 54, 56 & 57, ride the Argosy cruises that depart from pier 55/56 or take ride on charming horse carriages for a romantic view of the city.